Body Shapes for Women: Complete Guide to All 5 Types

-Every woman's body is unique, but most figures fall into one of these five categories.
-Click on your body shape to learn styling tips and clothing recommendations.
+Every body is unique, but most figures align with one of these five categories based on measurement ratios.
+Click on a shape to see detailed styling tips, outfit ideas, and clothing recommendations.

 Apple Body Shape